kaleos/Data-Driven-Tests/README.md

 npx playwright test --ui (Runs all tests with a test runner like seen with Cypress)

 npx playwright test --grep @Web (Runs only tests with the tag @Web and if another tag is needed then it can be added to the test)

+# Generate an HTML report

+--format html:cucumber-report.html (Add at the end of any test execution command)

+--retry (To rerun tests that fail)